Why is it taking an excessive amount of time for my messages to reach my endpoint?

 What different types of authentication can I use with Workfront Event Subscriptions?

 You can use any authentication that uses a bearer token.
 The authToken field of a subscription is a string that represents an OAuth2 bearer token used to authenticate with the URL specified in the url field.
-In theory, this token value could be anything as long as the destination endpoint is aware of how to handle its encoding, which is utf-8.
+In theory, this token value could be anything under 255 characters as long as the destination endpoint is aware of how to handle its encoding, which is utf-8.

 How long should it be before I receive my event payload from Workfront Event Subscriptions?